lojban/cll/official/README.md

 However, it's now part of diff_official, too, since it's just a zip.

-When done, copy and update symlinks as with XHTML.

-Copy and update the MOBI as well; it's generated directly from the EPUB via kindlegen.
+The MOBI is generated directly from the EPUB via kindlegen, but you can check it if you want.

+When done, run:

+    $ scripts/update_official -e -v 1.1 [assuming the version is still 1.1]
+    $ scripts/update_official -m -v 1.1 [assuming the version is still 1.1]

 Updating PDF official/
 ----------------------